Pillow Talk: Development

 The film's script was turned down and bought back by RKO a few times in the late 1940s and early 1950s until Martin Melcher (the husband of Doris Day at the time) and his Arwin Productions label bought the script and took it to Universal.
 According to Day in A.E.
 Hotchner's biography Doris Day: Her Own Story, the film was titled Pillow Talk, but the title displeased the Production Code Administration (PCA).
 Melcher tried to get co-producer Ross Hunter to change the name to Any Way the Wind Blows, the name of a song he was about to publish, but Hunter stuck with the original name.
 The original ending planned for the film was to have Jan, after using the trick switch to lock the door and then smiling at Brad, shut off the light and say "All apartments look alike in the dark."
 This open-ending was changed in the final film to show that Jan and Brad got married and are now expecting a baby.

+Director Michael Gordon had been blacklisted and was working on Broadway.
+He said producer Ross Hunter saw The Tender Trap on Broadway which Gordon had directed and "he felt that the play exhibited the general temper and spirit that he wanted" for Pillow Talk.
+Gordon recalled he was known "as that intellectual, intense Jew out of the Group Theater, and I wasn't associated with comedies.
+But I've always like comedy and relished working in comedy."
+Gordon said "I was very happy to be gainfully employed in Hollywood again, although I must honestly say that deep in my heart I had some misgivings about the rampant chauvinism of Pillow Talk.
+But it was fun to do, and I enjoyed working with Doris Day very much."